Vilita310/INFO6150-Assignment/Assignment 5/README.md

 # INFO 6150 — Assignment 5
-Improved version based on feedback.
+New version submitted after incorporating feedbacks.

-## Improvements
+## New Fixes
-- Added engaging CSS (orange theme, shadows, gradients).
-- Fixed input overflow using `box-sizing: border-box`.
+- Added left padding to error message bullets (`#errors { padding-left: 20px; }`)
+- Converted all single-line `if` statements into full `{}` blocks in JavaScript
-- Improved variable naming and code readability.
+- Maintained consistent indentation and code formatting

-## What it uses
-- Semantic HTML, CSS and JavaScript.

 ## Validation Rules
 - Name ≥ 3 characters